AnandakrishnanV/WordCounter/README.md

  * AtomicInteger used for keeping count in the concurrentHashMap, ensuring atomic increments (thread-safe, prevents race conditions)
  * Utilized Fork/Join framework for parallel processing of word addition, in cases of large input
  * Adhered to Single Responsibility, Dependency Inversion and Interface Segregation Principles.
+ * Basic Logging with Logger

 <h3>Microservice</h3>

 * Spring Boot to develop and expose RESTful service for adding words and retrieving word counts
+* Basic Global Exception handling and validation with Spring Boot
 * Two Endpoints

 ### 1. Add Words